vors/psconfeu-2018-workshop/01-Bootstrap.md

 There are few non-trivial gotchas in the schema:

 - You don't need to edit the SYNTAX section by hands.
-  It's for convinince in the online help only.
+  It's for convenience in the online help only.
   Everything, except the parameter set name will be ignored in the external help generation.
 - Every parameter has metadata in the key-value form.
   It's populated from the actual parameter metadata in the code.